-IMPROVED PATIENT SATISFACTION to maximize reimbursement
+IMPROVE PATIENT SATISFACTION to maximize reimbursement

-enhanced patient care and reduced readmissions
+enhance patient care and reduced readmissions

 Hospitals and healthcare systems that best understand these new payment systems and can implement programs and services to better manage their patient populations will be the ones that survive and thrive in this new environment.